google-deepmind/mujoco/python/README.md

 MUJOCO_PATH=/PATH/TO/MUJOCO pip install mujoco-2.1.X.tar.gz
 ```

-The python bindings should now be installed!
-To check that they've been successfully installed, cd outside of the mujoco directory and run `python -c "import mujoco"`.
+The Python bindings should now be installed!
+To check that they've been successfully installed, `cd` outside of the `mujoco` directory and run `python -c "import mujoco"`.

 ## Usage